 Most eye accidents occur in uncontrolled environments due to heat, light, mechanical injuries, dust, and chemical splashes in the lab and construction sites.
 For example, you may be unaware of polluted air in the workplace, which might irritate your eyes, and the ocular response abruptly compromises your eye vision.
 You must wear safety goggles to provide sufficient eye protection and prevent accidents.

-Why are Safety Goggles Necessary?
+Why is Safety Goggles Necessary?

 Safety goggles are necessary for a variety of reasons.
 For starters, they allow the wearer to work with potentially hazardous substances and equipment without worrying about harming their eyes; this applies to lab and construction sites.